Redditors Learn About Shoebill, A Bird That Stalks Their Prey Patiently While Striding Very Slowly And Is Frequently Motionless

 Meet u/My_Bird_Buddy, a Redditor who has shared an interesting piece of information with the TodayILearned subreddit community

 Due to their solitary nature, shoebills forage at least 20 meters (66 feet) apart, even in areas that are rather densely populated.
-Keep scrolling to see what Redditors had to chirp into this discovery.
+Keep scrolling to see what Redditors had to chirp about this discovery.

 Hitting their prey with the machine gun